 January 2022 – We move to Idaho into a 1400sqft rental so we can sell our Kennewick home and be on site as soon as the build can begin.
 With all the snow on the ground, it’s obvious that will be awhile, but we still have several design meetings before our construction documents are ready anyway.

 February 2022 – We met several times with our home designer, Luke Ryan of North House Co., and finish tweaking it until it’s just right.
 We added a lighting plan and made sure there’d be outlets in the coat closet and in the floor by our game table.
+We sold the Kennewick house for more than double what we paid for it 12 year prior and $75K more than we hoped with a closing scheduled for March.
 Now we wait for the final construction documents to be completed!

 March 2022 – Our time in March has been spent waiting on construction documents and researching things like shower materials, kitchen cabinets, and light fixtures.
 One tweak we made to the house plan was in the master bathroom, which just seemed too big with too much wasted space.
 We decided we’d likely not use a separate soaking tub and nice as it might look, it wouldn’t look nice if I didn’t clean it, which I wouldn’t.
 Let’s be real.
 Here’s the adjustment we made, with the extra space going to the laundry room: